Jewish-American organized crime: 19th century to early 20th century

 A large wave of Jewish immigrants from Eastern Europe in the late 19th and early 20th centuries produced Jewish mobsters such as Max "Kid Twist" Zwerbach, "Big" Jack Zelig, and Vach "Cyclone Louie" Lewis, who competed with and were acknowledged by Italian and Irish gangs.

 Just as with their Italian counterparts, gangs specializing in extortion began operating in the heavily Jewish neighborhoods of New York's Lower East Side, most prominently the so-called Yiddish Black Hand headed by Jacob Levinsky, Charles "Charlie the Cripple" Litoffsky, and Joseph Toplinsky during the early 20th century.
 A significant Jewish underworld already existed in New York at the start of the 20th century, with Jewish mobsters conversing in a jargon with Yiddish origins.
 A pimp was known as a "simcha", a detective as a "shamus", and a loafer as a "trombenik".
 Jewish-American organized crime arose among "slum kids who as prepubescents stole from pushcarts, who as adolescents extorted money from store owners, who as young adults practiced schlamming" (wielding an iron pipe, wrapped in newspaper, against striking workers or against scabs) – until as adults they joined well-organized gangs involved in a wide variety of criminal enterprises boosted by prohibition.

+In Chicago the Maxwell Street area became a center of Jewish organized crime in America, when the area was dominated by Eastern European Jewish immigrants from the 1880s to the 1920s.
+Like other ethnic groups in the area, the Jews organized themselves into gangs.
+The Chicago Tribune in 1906 referred to the Maxwell Street area as "the crime center of the country".
+Other contemporary news reports refer to it as "Bloody Maxwell" and "the Wickedest Police District in the World."
+Independent Jewish groups ran by gangsters like Jules Portugese, Davy Miller and Benjamin Zuckerman ran the Maxwell Street and greater Lawndale areas.
+Later Chicago Outfit affiliated Jews like Leonard Patrick and David Yaras took over the area when they killed Zuckerman and unseated his organization.